The MacPhail Suzuki Program

 One of the largest and most established Suzuki programs in the country and one of the only places to offer comprehensive Suzuki lessons in Minnesota!

-Suzuki lessons are offered on piano, violin, viola, cello, guitar, flute, and harp for students as young as age 3 or 4 through high school.
+MacPhail Suzuki Music Education offers lessons on piano, violin, viola, cello, guitar, flute, and harp for students as young as age 3 or 4 through high school.

 The Suzuki Approach